Did you find a sick, orphaned, or

 If you found an injured or sick reptile or amphibian...

 Call or text us at 615-270-9009, and include the EXACT address or location you rescued it from, as well as a picture.
 Please be patient as we are all volunteers that work full-time jobs.
-Keep the turtle in a dark, quiet place such as a cardboard box, and do not attempt to clean any wounds.
+Keep the animal in a dark, quiet place such as a cardboard box, and do not attempt to clean any wounds.
 Wounds are often deeper than they appear, and if disturbed infection or death can occur.

 Please note that we have limited space, time, money, and people, so we can only admit reptiles, amphibians, opossums, and small native birds.